 The Chicken.

-about a protein that comes from Chicken's ovaries making the case, blah, blah, blah.
+There's some boring stuff in this video about a protein that comes from Chicken's ovaries making the case, blah, blah, blah.

 Bottom line: Sometimes knowing the answer is less satisfying.